 Available to lone bikers or groups of friends, there are plenty of itineraries different, guided or not, on asphalt o off-road, extra activities such as the enduro or moto cross course, up to the possibility of riding a real motorcycle of the Dakar Rally.
 There are those who sleep in tents and those in luxurious houses, music and party in the evening, as well as road contests to win motorcycle equipment.

-Starting from Italy, through the Friuli, you can not stop at Trieste, where it is a must to visit the Miramare Castle, Victory Lighthouse, Piazza Unità d'Italia and Risiera di San Saba.
+Starting from Italy, through the Friuli, you can not stop at Trieste, where it is a must to visit the Miramare Castle, Victory Lighthouse, Piazza Unità d'Italia and San Saba rice mill.
 The curves follow one another elegant and gentle, at a slow pace because every glimpse deserves a photo, especially in the stretch of coast before the Slovenian border, from Muggia to Lazzaretto.

 After customs, we fill up with petrol, with a net saving compared to Italy.
 Then we continue towards Island, along the state road 406 which leads to Portrose.
 Passed customs between Slovenia and Croatia, very busy, you get to Umag, a small picturesque seaside village and home to the Four Points Festival.